Reviewing Blue Owl Capital (NYSE:OBDC) and SouthPeak Interactive (OTCMKTS:SOPK)

-SouthPeak Interactive (OTCMKTS:SOPK – Get Free Report) and Blue Owl Capital (NYSE:OBDC – Get Free Report) are both finance companies, but which is the superior business?
-We will compare the two companies based on the strength of their earnings, institutional ownership, profitability, valuation, analyst recommendations, risk and dividends.
+Blue Owl Capital (NYSE:OBDC – Get Free Report) and SouthPeak Interactive (OTCMKTS:SOPK – Get Free Report) are both finance companies, but which is the superior stock?
+We will compare the two companies based on the strength of their earnings, dividends, profitability, analyst recommendations, valuation, risk and institutional ownership.

 Analyst Recommendations

-This is a breakdown of recent ratings for SouthPeak Interactive and Blue Owl Capital, as reported by MarketBeat.
+This is a summary of recent recommendations and price targets for Blue Owl Capital and SouthPeak Interactive, as provided by MarketBeat.com.

 |Sell Ratings